koendv/paste_dispenser/README.md

 ## Zapta

 The controller board is 40mm x 30mm, and fits on [zapta](https://www.thingiverse.com/thing:1119914) solder paste dispensers with a [28BYJ-48](https://www.adafruit.com/product/858) stepper.
-However, the controller is not specific to *zapta* solder paste dispensers; if a syringe pump uses a 5V, 5- or 6-wire unipolar or 4-wire bipolar stepper motor, there's a reasonable chance this will work.
+However, the controller is not specific to any specific solder paste dispenser; if a syringe pump uses a 5- or 6-wire unipolar stepper or a 4-wire bipolar stepper motor, there's a reasonable chance this will work.
 Just check the stepper works at 5V and current stays below 1.2 amps.

 ## Firmware

 The solder paste dispenser is an arduino system and can be programmed using the arduino IDE.

 There is no capacitor between DTR and reset.
 This avoids spurious resets when connecting to the serial port.
-If you want to develop software for this board you have three options:
+But this also means that if you want to develop firmware for this board there is no automatic reset before uploading.
+Three options:

-* Upload firmware using the ISP connector
+* Upload firmware using the ISP connector.
+This has to be done at least once, to upload the bootloader.
 * Use the serial port to upload.
 Just before uploading briefly connect RST and ground - they are next to each other on the ISP connector.
 * When developing connect a 100n capacitor between serial adapter DTR and ISP connector RST pin.
-This allows the IDE to reset the microcontroller automatically.
+This allows the IDE to reset the microcontroller automatically just before uploading using the serial port.

 ## Compiling

 The first compile is the hardest.

 Open the Arduino IDE.
 Compile the *paste dispenser* sketch, with these settings:

 * Board: Arduino Pro or Pro Mini,
 * Processor: Atmega328P (5V, 16MHz).

 Generate an Intel Hex file with _Sketch -> Export Compiled Binary_.
 This creates two .hex files in the project directory, `arduino.ino.eightanaloginputs.hex` and `arduino.ino.with_bootloader.eightanaloginputs.hex`.
+The hex file we need is the one with the bootloader.
-Now connect a 5V Arduino, e.g. an Arduino Uno to your system.
+As ISP programmer you need an arduino with the same logic voltage as the target system.
+Connect a 5V Arduino, e.g. an Arduino Uno to your system.
 Compile and upload the _File -> Examples -> ArduinoISP_ sketch to the Uno.
 Connect the Arduino Uno to the solder paste dispenser board as follows:

 Signal|Uno    |ISP pin
 ------|-------|--------